 I’m amazed how much heat pours through our shower skylight on a sunny day.
 I’ve heard of some folks painting over the thing to block out the heat.
 Last summer I took apart the inner covering and place some Reflectix bubble insulation in there and that did a good job of keeping the heat out.

-Another option is to use Velcro tape and attach a sun block panel when needed.
-Only caveat is it may be possible to create too much reflected heat back out onto the domed plastic cover and possibly crack it.
-I guess you could experiment using a infrared heat gun and see how much hotter the external plastic dome gets compared to normal.
+Another option is to use Velcro tape and attach a sunblock panel when needed.
+The only caveat is it may be possible to create too much reflected heat back out onto the domed plastic cover and possibly crack it.
+I guess you could experiment using an infrared heat gun and see how much hotter the external plastic dome gets compared to normal.

 Carry Some Tarps

 Carrying a tarp or two when RVing is a good idea for all kinds of things.
 They can be very useful by providing instant shade.
-Attach one to the awning, the rig or nearby tree, etc. for extra shade.
+Attach one to the awning, the RV or a nearby tree, etc. for extra shade.

 I haven’t tried one in the RV yet but I had a little evaporative cooler when we had a house and it worked great.
 You just added water and the small fan pushed air through a wet filter and it cooled the air.
 There are many interesting designs floating around the internet.
 Looks like an interesting DIY project.

 Best to try and keep all the cooking heat outdoors.
-Use the barbecue or camp stove to prepare your meals, coffee and teas.
-Rather than use the hot RV gas oven, look at cooking a meal outside in a crock pot or Dutch oven.
+Use the barbecue or camp stove to prepare your meals, coffee, and teas.
+Rather than use the hot RV gas oven, look at cooking a meal outside in a crock pot, Instant Pot or Dutch oven.